Founder Chair in Systems Engineering and Innovation.

 Previously Chief Scientist and Policy Director in DOE, DETR and DTLR and until 2005 Chief Scientific Adviser to the Office of the Deputy Prime Minister.
 Responsibilities included UK Climate Change policy including the Intergovernmental panel on Climate Change, the Framework Convention and its Kyoto Protocol, the UK's first National Air Quality Strategy; policy on the safe release of genetically modified organisms and chemicals into the environment, and policy on the disposal of radioactive and other wastes.
 Council Member of the NERC from 1988 to 2001.
 Head of the Mechanical and Electrical Engineering Division Building Research Establishment in 1978, including projects such as the BRE low energy office.

 Became Director Laing O'Rourke Centre for Systems Engineering and Innovation in 2010.
-Published in the fields of engineering, environment modelling and analysis, energy and resource economics, knowledge management and risk.
-Served on the Commission for Environmental Markets and Economic Performance.
-Board Member EC Joint Research Centre (to 2011).
+Published in the fields of engineering, environment modelling and analysis, energy and resource economics, knowledge management and risk, and mostly on better ways to commission complex buildings.